P-p-H-d/c-stl-comparison/README.md

 As conclusion, the size of most programs are practically the same.

-NOTE: GLIB is dynamically linked instead of being statically linked.
+NOTE: GLIB is dynamically linked instead of being statically linked which provides it a notable advantage.

 We can also check the compilation time: